fojensen/photonfragmentation/README.md

 `f.run()`

-This code is able to calculate the fraction the low-deltaphi estimate as well (the lines are all there, just comment/uncomment appropriately.
-Three files were made for three different stitch points of 0.2, 0.3, 0.4, to be used for systematic errors, comment the appropriate lines out to do each sp file in turn...
+This code is able to calculate the fraction the low-deltaphi estimate as well (the lines are all there, just comment/uncomment appropriately).
+Three files need to made for stitch points of 0.2, 0.3, 0.4, to be used for systematic errors (comment the appropriate lines out to do each sp file in turn...)

 ### Step 3: